Shoppers strolling a red-walled Marrakech souk alley lined with spices and woven baskets at golden hour

 When are the best times to shop in Moroccan souks?

-Mid-morning (10 AM to noon) is ideal when all shops are open and vendors are energetic.
-Avoid the midday heat in summer.
-Friday afternoons many shops close for prayer.
-During Ramadan, hours shift — shops may open later and close during fasting hours.
-Late afternoon can offer good deals as vendors want to close out the day.
+Mid-morning (roughly 10am to noon) is generally ideal, when most shops are open and vendors are fresh.
+The midday summer heat is best avoided.
+On Friday afternoons many shops close for prayer, and during Ramadan hours shift — shops may open later and close during fasting hours.
+Late afternoon can occasionally bring better deals as vendors look to close out the day.

 How much should I budget for shopping in Morocco?

-Budget travelers can find great souvenirs for $20-50 total.
-Mid-range shoppers typically spend $100-300 on quality ceramics, leather, and textiles.
-Serious shoppers investing in Berber rugs or high-quality leather should budget $500-1,500 or more.
-A guided shopping day with our experts helps you maximize value at every budget level.
+Budget travelers can often find good souvenirs for around $20-50 total.
+Mid-range shoppers commonly spend $100-300 on quality ceramics, leather, and textiles.
+Those investing in Berber rugs or fine leather should budget $500-1,500 or more.
+These are rough guides only — actual prices vary by quality, season, and bargaining, and a guided shopping day can help you get more value at any level.

-Let our local experts guide you to the finest artisan workshops and help you bring home authentic pieces at fair prices.
+Let our local experts guide you to the finest artisan workshops and help you bring home authentic pieces at fair prices, woven into a private itinerary built around you.